tobgu/qcache/README.rst

 TODO
 ----
-* Query language for filtering, sorting and pagination
+x * Query language for filtering, sorting and pagination
+* Support both JSON and CSV input/output
 * Cache eviction
   - By age for mutable data
   - By size (number of lines and or bytes)
-* Support both JSON and CSV input/output
-* Call the right server using some sort of stable hashing?
-  - Use a fixed number of cache servers to start with
 * Configurable URL prefix
-* One thread/process per container
 * Assure that memory usage is stable over time
 * Implement both GET and POST to query (using .../q/)
 * Make it possible to execute multiple queries in one request (qs=,/qs/)